 Fusuma

-The Fusuma (襖) is a type of sliding panel that functions as a door, a partition or a wall in a Japanese house.
+The Fusuma (襖) is a type of sliding panel that functions as a door, a partition, or a wall in a Japanese house.
 It is framed in wood and has a layer of paper or fabric on both sides.

-You may have heard of Japanese houses in paper walls, No ?
-Well, that's such an interesting aspect that we're going to talk about now.
-Shōji is one of the most common elements in a traditional Japanese home.
-It is a panel or a sliding door made with a translucent paper framed in a wooden frame.
+"You may have heard of Japanese houses with paper walls, right?
+Well, it's such an interesting aspect that we are going to talk about now.
+Shōji is one of the most common elements in a traditional Japanese house.
+It is a panel or a sliding door made with translucent paper framed in a wooden frame."

 Genkan

-The Genkan (玄関) is a place that is at the entrance of the Japanese house.
-Located below the main entrance, this is where people usually take off their shoes to move around the Japanese house.
+The Genkan (玄関) is a place that is found at the entrance of the Japanese house.
+Located below the main entrance, this is where people usually take off their shoes to move around in the Japanese house.

 Tatami